MicrosoftDocs/sdk-api/sdk-api-src/content/isolatedwindowsenvironmentutils/nf-isolatedwindowsenvironmentutils-iscrossisolatedenvironmentclipboardcontent.md

 `[out]`

 A pointer to a boolean value that receives the result of the API.
-This parameter will be `true` if the clipboard content came from the other side of a WDAG boundary, `false` otherwise.
+This parameter will be `true` if the clipboard content came from the other side of a MDAG boundary, `false` otherwise.

 ## -returns